ECMA-262-5 in detail. Chapter 1. Properties and Property Descriptors.

 This chapter is devoted generally to one of new concepts of the ECMA-262-5 specification — to property attributes and mechanism of their handling — property descriptors.

 Usually saying that “an object has some property” we mean an association between a property name and its value.
 But as we know from the ES3 analysis, a property structure is more complex than just a string name.
-It also has set of attributes — those we already discussed in ES3, e.g. {ReadOnly}, {DontEnum} and other.
+It also has set of attributes — those which we already discussed in ES3, e.g. {ReadOnly}, {DontEnum} and other.
 So from this viewpoint a property is as an object itself.

 For full understanding of this chapter I recommend reading the Chaper 7.2.
 OOP: ECMAScript implementation of the ECMA-262-3 series.